aws-samples/amazon-lookout-for-metrics-samples/README.md

 ### Option 1: Live Detection

-After completing `2.PrereqSetupData.ipynb` you can open and run `3.GettingStartedWithLiveData.ipynb` to configure a project with Amazon Lookout for Metrics.
-At this, point the detector will be configured for you along with the provided Live data.
+After completing `2.PrereqSetupData.ipynb` you can open and run `3.GettingStartedWithLiveData.ipynb` to configure a Live Detection project with Amazon Lookout for Metrics for the included ecommerce example.

 ### Option 2: Back Testing

-In this case, we will aslo need to complete setting up our data in the `2.PrereqSetupData.ipynb` notebook before we can proceed with the demonstration of the backtesting functionality in the `4.BacktestingWithHistoricalData.ipynb `
+In this case, we will also need to complete setting up our data in the `2.PrereqSetupData.ipynb` notebook and run `4.BacktestingWithHistoricalData.ipynb` to proceed with the Backtesting project.

 ## Security